UNCG-CSE/G_Suite_Metrics/README.md

 We are team of 5 enthusiastic Computer science students we are working towards improving our skills in the field of data science.

 Team Members:

-Anusha Vanama - @AnushaVanama
+•	Lavanya Goluguri - @Lavanyagoluguri

-Lavanya Goluguri - @Lavanyagoluguri
+•	Anusha Vanama - @AnushaVanama

-Jackie Cuong - @hlreicha
+•	Jackie Cuong - @hlreicha

-Hieu Vo - @hvvo
+•	Hieu Vo - @hvvo

-Henry Reichard - @J-cuong
+•	Henry Reichard - @J-cuong

-Instructor: Dr. Somya Mohanty.
+•	Instructor: Dr. Somya Mohanty.

-Adviser: Nick Young.
+•	Advisor: Nick Young.